eacdc/GSM_Validator/README.md

 1. **Open the application** in your web browser
 2. **Click "Let's Start"** to begin the conversation
-3. **Ask for calculations** in natural language, for example:
-   - "Can you add 25 and 17?"
-   - "What's 144 divided by 12?"
-   - "Calculate 2 to the power of 8"
-   - "Multiply 15 by 23"
+3. **Provide your book specifications** when prompted:
+   - Length of the book (in centimeters)
+   - Breadth/width of the book (in centimeters)
+   - Number of text pages in the book
+   - GSM of the text pages (grams per square meter)
+   - GSM of the cover (grams per square meter)
+   - Measured weight of the book (in grams)

-The chatbot will understand your request, extract the necessary parameters, perform the calculation, and provide a friendly response with the result.
+The chatbot will gather all parameters, calculate the expected weight based on GSM specifications, and provide a validation result comparing expected vs. measured weight.

 ## API Endpoints

 - `POST /api/chat` - Send a message to the chatbot
 - `POST /api/reset` - Reset the conversation history

-## Available Calculations
+## Validation Results

-- **Addition**: Add two numbers
-- **Subtraction**: Subtract one number from another
-- **Multiplication**: Multiply two numbers
-- **Division**: Divide one number by another
-- **Power**: Raise a number to a power
+- **PASSED**: Weight variance within ±5% (acceptable range)
+- **WARNING**: Weight variance between 5-10% (moderate concern)
+- **FAILED**: Weight variance exceeds 10% (significant discrepancy)
+- **Detailed Analysis**: Page area, expected weights, variance percentage

 ## Project Structure